 3/ Keep Your Beard Groomed and Tamed

 Beard oil keeps your beard looking groomed and tamed.
-It makes styling easier and gives you the power to shape your beard the way you want.
+It makes styling easier and gives you the power to shape your beard.

 4/ Prevent Beard Itch and Irritation

 However, oily beards should not be left dry after washing.
-The skin produces further sebum and oil to cope with the dryness if left untended.
+If left untended, the skin produces further sebum and oil to cope with the dryness.

 5/ Stimulate Beard Growth